-You know it’s time to change careers.
+You’ve decided it’s time to change careers.
 Perhaps each day is monotonous and you no longer feel like you’re making a meaningful impact.
 Or maybe you’re daydreaming about a new role and scouring job boards instead of responding to your colleagues’ emails.
 Either way, you’re ready to transition.

 You wouldn’t be alone: The average person changes jobs 12 times over the course of his or her career—and for a variety of reasons.
-It could be a higher salary that’s inspiring the move or the desire for better work-life balance.
+It could be a higher salary that’s inspiring the move or the desire for a better work-life balance.
 Whatever your motivation, you deserve to be in a role that leaves you feeling fulfilled.

 How to Change Careers

-1. List the Pros and Cons of Your Current Job
+1. List the pros and cons of your current job.

 Before making a career change, it’s important to pinpoint why you’re deciding to transition.
 Are your daily responsibilities starting to feel routine, or is the industry beginning to bore you?
 Perhaps your current company’s culture is testing your stress levels, or your boss has become an overbearing micromanager.